7th Aasta Hansteen Lecture on Gender and Religion

 About the lecture

-The body is the fundamental site of liturgy, a queer site.
-This lecture will engage notions of gender fluidity, social structures, ecological relations and liturgical boundaries, immersing ourselves in ritual fluidities and searches for justice.
-In sum, a ritual look at what to be human is all about
+Rituals are marked by boundaries, necessary and unnecessary ones.
+Within these boundaries, lays the body.
+The body is the fundamental site of liturgy, a queer site, known and unknown, seen and unseen, cared and uncared.
+The (un)doing of liturgy is a constant facing of our strangeness, our queerness, an endless movement in, through and out of thresholds.
+This lecture will engage notions of gender fluidity, social structures, ecological relations and liturgical boundaries, immersing ourselves in ritual fluidities and searches

 The lecture will be followed by an afternoon seminar from 13:15 -15:00 in room 214, Domus Theologica.
 Oslo bishop, dr.theol.
 Kari Veiteberg will give a first, invited response to the topic addressed in the lecture.
 Lecture and seminar are open to all.

 On 5 Sep 2018 Professor Walton and Associate Professor Carvalhaes offer a four hour workshop titled "Ritual/liturgical change beyond inclusive language.
 Why?
 How?
 For whom? followed by an informal dinner and social gathering in the evening."
 Workshop and dinner are open to all, pre-registration required.

 About the lecturers